kanhua/pypvcell/docs/photocurrent_m.rst

 Module: photocurrent
 ==========================

-This module provide some useful functions for perfoming calculation related to photocurrent of solar cells.
+This module provide some useful functions related to photocurrent of solar cells.

 Methods in this module